Where to Stay in London, By a Local (Best Areas & Places)

 If you’re looking to experience your first-afternoon tea, then this is one of the best areas to do so, as many luxury hotels offer a wide selection of fancy teas, desserts, and sandwiches.
-The champagne afternoon tea at The Dorchester Collection never disappoints and is my personal favorite.
+The champagne afternoon tea at one of my top London hotels, The Dorchester Collection, never disappoints and is my personal favorite.

-This area also has a ton of Instagrammable cafes, shops, and high-end restaurants, but you’ll want to make sure you book in advance.
+The Mayfair area also has a ton of Instagrammable cafes, shops, and high-end London restaurants, but you’ll want to make sure you book in advance.
 And if you’re a supercar fan, you will likely spot anything from an Aston Martin to a Bugatti on every corner and side street in the area.

 Pros of Staying in Mayfair: